 Tending to your garden and watching it thrive year after year can be a wonderfully rewarding hobby... but if you’re planting the wrong flowers for the climate you live in, and they don’t do very well, it can be quite frustrating.
-Do you know which flowers are the best match for Wisconsin gardens?
+Do you know which flowers are the best match for Wisconsin gardens in Milwaukee, Green Bay and other cities?
 We all know our winters get cold… like, really cold.
 So, it’s important to know which annual flowers to choose, and when to plant them.
 But more importantly, you must know which perennials will survive through each season, and make a grand return every year without succumbing to a big freeze.

 Check out our list of the best annual and perennial flowers for Wisconsin gardens!

 Annual flowers are those you have to replant every year.
 They’re great for the gardener who likes to switch up their color scheme and vibe every year, or simply try a new variety to see which works best.
 As far as the best flowers for Wisconsin’s conditions, here are some of our favorites:

 Whether you use Marigolds to edge out your garden or fill a window box - these golden beauties will instantly boost your curb appeal during the warmer months.
 They love full sun and heat, tolerate neglect and bloom new flowers for up to 90 days - creating a gorgeous warm pop of color against your home all summer long.
 Marigolds are one of the easiest flowers to grow from seed, but most stores sell them germinated.